NiccoloNiccoli/dla-projects/Lab2/readme.md

 | Training the head | 0.85 |
 | Fine-tuning the model | **0.92** |

+This table shows the importance of fine-tuning a model.

 ## Experiment 5
 In the last experiment of this session we trained a question answering model.